open-forest-observatory/ofo-argo/README.md

 <br/>

 You can access the `ofo-postgis` VM through Webshell in Exosphere.
-Another access option is to local SSH into ofo-postgis `ssh exouser@149.165.153.127`.
+Another access option is to SSH into `ofo-postgis` with the command `ssh exouser@<ip_address>`.
 This is not public and will require a password.

 <br/>